 Note: MLA has recently updated their citation standards from 7th to 8th edition.
-This guide's examples are currently being revised to reflect those changes.
-Please note the descriptions for each citation when using this guide.
+This guide's examples have been updated to reflect those changes, except where noted in the title.
 If you need help, contact a librarian.

 Call Research Services at (724) 738-2641, speak to the librarian on-duty in the 1st floor Research Services Office, or follow the link below to be taken to Ask A Librarian, our online query system.